Alexandra Railway Bridge: History

 Longitudinal beams on the underside of the bridge deck were relocated in 1992 to increase the possible axle loading available for new generation diesel-electric locomotives to 20 LT.

 In November 1996 the timber pedestrian footway on the bridge was replaced by a non-slip surface mounted on plywood sheeting.
 Concerns were raised in 2010 by pedestrians and cyclists about the safety of the walkway when noticeable holes began appearing which were believed to be due to the plywood rotting away.
 The walkway was temporarily closed the following year to allow the walkway to be repaired.

 In 2009, a 20-year-old motorist was charged after allegedly driving a Jeep along the railway tracks on the bridge before getting stuck approximately 70 metres from the southern end of the bridge.
-The incident halted rail services for five hours, but the line was reopened after a train was used to shunt the vehicle off the bridge.
-The driver was charged with a Transport Infrastructure (rail) offence (driving a vehicle on a bridge) and obstructing police.
+The incident halted rail services for five hours, and the line was reopened after a train was used to shunt the vehicle off the bridge.

 The bridge was subject to a $2.2 million upgrade in 2021 which included the replacement of 500 timber sleepers.
 After some delays, the upgrade was completed by September 2021.

-Several weeks after the upgrade had been completed, an overheight railway wagon collided with the overhead bridge structure.
-The incident occurred on 17 September 2021 when a road articulated trailer which had been loaded onto a flatbed railway wagon collided with the bridge as the Rockhampton-bound Aurizon train passed over the bridge.
-An Australian Transport Safety Bureau investigation was launched after the incident.
+Several weeks later, on 17 September 2021, an oversize railway wagon collided with the bridge's overhead structure.
+An Australian Transport Safety Bureau investigation attributed the cause of the incident due to a road-articulated trailer that was loaded onto a flatbed railway wagon as the Rockhampton-bound Aurizon train passed over the bridge.